 Noise from the Next Generation 2019

-After a fantastic final at The Maze on March 4, 2019, we can say that all four finalists were absolutely BRILLIANT!
 Ellie Stainsby- Grenville and Cody Shaw both won Artist Management by YMCA Digital and Anthony Ivan Riddell won recording time by YMCA Digital.
-Congratulations everyone!
+Congratulations everyone

 As always, the final at Rock City was buzzing with energy and talent.
 All four acts were great and the prizes were given as follows:

 Tilly Greentree won an automatic entry into the Future Sound of Nottingham semi-finals.
-Best of luck, Tilly!
-Tilly also won the audience award that night and gets an interview in the wonderful LeftLion.
+Tilly also won the audience award that night and got an interview in the wonderfully quirky LeftLion.
 Blank Youth won a Nusic Future Session AND a performance opportunity at the great RadFest 2k19.
 Weekends on Wednesdays won recording time at Confetti.
 Congratulations everyone!

 NNG & Young Creative Awards